diogoap/HammingCalculator/README.md

 This program calculates the Hamming Distance for 2 binary inputs.

+Solutin is integrated with TravisCI to allow Continuous Integation.

 Arguments expected:

 1. Data source: argument name must be either **-inline** or **-file**